There is no hierarchy in sociocracy… right?

 To be Heard.
 Healing and Retraining.

 We all grew up immersed in autocratic and oppressive systems.
 Power-over is all around us.
 For some of us, it is hard to imagine hierarchy without power-over — in our experience, they always go together.
 Since it is such a strong influence on us, just “getting rid of power structures” is not enough to truly leave them behind.
 It takes more than just a lack of formal power-over to heal.
 I have encountered many people who assume power-over even where it is not — and I myself sometimes catch myself operating from lack of trust, assuming to be disadvantaged or outnumbered.
 Also, power can sneak in the back door.
 Just because we’re equals on paper, that does not mean we’re equals in practice.
 (This is almost too trite to say out loud.)
-Disregarding power dynamics, like not acknowledging priviledge, only works in support of those underlying power dynamics.
+Disregarding power dynamics, like not acknowledging privilege, only works in support of those underlying power dynamics.
 Therefore, I am skeptical when I hear an organization say they are “without hierarchy”.
 They have to practice equality.
 Experiences of power-over will trigger reactions on an emotional level, and we have to create a space to talk about those reactionsinstead of declaring power dynamics absent or “dealt with”.
 The more issues are out in the open, the more room we have to address them.

 In that sense, healing from power-over takes time, awareness, practice and an intentional effort.
 One way sociocracy offers this is by doing rounds.
 When we get used to speaking one by one, we can counterbalance difference in traditional holders of power (may it be power through rank or through privilege).
 Declaring everyone equal on paper and not sticking to process in who talks when and for how long reinforces inequality.
 Being part of a circle — participating together, truly as a group — is transformative because it lets us practice equality in both senses of the word: (1) equality in put into action, for instance by doing rounds or double linking.
 (2) And practice in the sense of training ourselves.
 Equality has no “on” switch.
-We have to listen and speak up again and again to weed out our expections and patterns that we have learned.
+We have to listen and speak up again and again to weed out our expectations and patterns that we have learned.
 As we gain trust that our organization will not exercise power-over, we are re-training ourselves so we can heal.

 Operational Leader of Sociocracy For All (SoFA)